The configuration of these needles is based on the particular fabric to be sewn.

 D. Spring needle

-: Free-motion stitching with dropped feed dogs.
+Uses: Free-motion stitching with dropped feed dogs.

 Configuration: Has wire spring above point to prevent fabrics from riding up onto needle, eliminating need for presser foot.